camaraproject/Commonalities/documentation/API-design-guidelines.md

 <br>

-#### Regarding scope naming for APIs which deal with explicit subscriptions, the guidelines propose some changes as compared to the above format and this is described below:
+#### Regarding scope naming for APIs, which deal with explicit subscriptions, the guidelines propose some changes as compared to the above format, and this is described below:

 Scopes should be represented as below for APIs that offer explicit event subscriptions with action read and delete: